lfbergee/presentations/cypress.md

 "Traditionally" (read since 2018) we've used Jest with JSDOM for this

+Or Enzyme with Mocha before that
+(if you still use that, please consider upgrading asap)

+## Why not test in the browser?

+> But Karma...

+> > yeah, but it's 2022 com'on people

+---

+-> # Component testing <-

 However testing React component in a synthetic environment has some pitfalls

 - Boilerplate code for days